rhel-labs/learn-katacoda/networking-basics/step2.md

 (click to enlarge)

-**Note:** NetworkManager will act as the DHCP client when adding a connection without a specified address.
+>_NOTE:_ NetworkManager will act as the DHCP client when adding a connection without a specified address.

 Let’s take a look at the configuration file for our connection to see